Health & Wellness

 Whether it’s rashes and scabs, flaky skin or red, irritated patches, when our best friend's skin isn't looking right, we want to do everything we can to get them back to feeling their best.

 But, you should never diagnose or treat your pet's skin issues yourself — those are jobs for your vet.
 You can, however, research common skin conditions, so you're prepared for conversations around treatment at the checkup.
 And we can help you there.

 If your pup is licking like crazy, biting at their skin or paws or has missing fur patches, they might be experiencing one of many common skin conditions.

 Changes in your dog’s skin are worth paying attention to and scheduling a vet visit for.
-Here’s what to keep an eye on, according to Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian.
+Here’s what to keep an eye on, according to Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian.

 Similar to dermatitis in humans, dermatitis in dogs can be a catch-all phrase for skin inflammation.